 “Because, apparently, he believed all women inherently know how to sew,” she quipped.

 To women in technology, such roadblocks are familiar.
 According to the Million Women Mentors, obstacles such as these are part of why women make up 52% of the college-educated workforce but only 29% of the STEM workforce, and 50% of women in STEM fields drop out within the first 12 years.

 Still, there are some encouraging signs for women like Marlette.
 The number of girls taking AP Computer Science exams quadrupled since 2014, even though the number of girls taking AP exams overall increased by just 7%.

-Marlette graduated last year and is already employed as a technical product owner, where she translates what the business needs into a technical design that fits that need.
+Marlette has since graduated now works as a technical product owner, where she translates what the business needs into a technical design that fits that need.
 But it almost didn't work out that way.
 When it came time for her to pick a major, she almost passed on computer science.
 She was afraid the boys from her high school, or others like them, would be in her college courses.